 - Zest from ½ of an orange

-- In a medium saucepan, bring the orange juice and sugar to a boil over medium heat, whisking continuously to dissolve the sugar.1 cup (about 4 oranges) freshly-squeeze orange juice, ¾ cup granulated sugar
+- In a medium saucepan over medium heat, combine the freshly squeezed orange juice and granulated sugar.
+Whisk continuously until the sugar is completely dissolved and the mixture comes to a gentle boil.1 cup (about 4 oranges) freshly-squeeze orange juice, ¾ cup granulated sugar

-- Reduce heat to low and add the cranberries to the pot.
-Allow the mixture to simmer for about 10 minutes or until most of the cranberries have burst.
-You can use the back of a wooden spoon to mash the cranberries until you achieve your desired consistency.12 ounces (about 4 cups) whole cranberries
+- Reduce the heat to low and carefully add the whole cranberries to the pot.
+Let the mixture simmer for about 10 minutes, or until most of the cranberries have burst.
+If you prefer a smoother texture, you can use the back of a wooden spoon to gently mash the cranberries to reach your desired consistency.12 ounces (about 4 cups) whole cranberries